ZecHub/zechub/WebBrowser.md

 ## What Are The Security Considerations When Selecting A Web Browser?

+When selecting a web browser there are a few things to keep in mind: Just so you know, security vulnerabilities and exploits are usually discovered regularly.
+Some browsers are traceable in some manner, but, there are browsers that allow users to browse anonymously - [Tor browser](https://www.torproject.org/download/) for example.

+**Fingerprinting**: If you want to keep things private like, softwares installed on your machine, hardware configuration, and more, consider looking out for web browser that supports fingerprinting resistance feature.

+**HTTPS Test**: Another security consideration to look out for when selecting a web browser is the HTTPS Test protocol that helps to encrypt website connection and hides cookies, URLs and other types of sensitive metadata.
+With HTTPS, connection is encrypted and no third parties on the network can read content being transferred between the server and your browser.

+**Tracking Cookie Protection**: More so, a large portion of web pages in the world wide web has hidden third-party trackers; these trackers read and write cookies in your browser.
+These cookies can pose malicious treats because they can be used to track your browsing across websites; to prevent this tracking, select a web browser that blocks unknown browsing cookies.

-When selecting a web browser there are a few things to keep in mind: Just so you know, security vulnerabilities and exploits are usually discovered regularly so, choose a web browser that consistently receives security updates and patches.
-More so, when selecting that browser that you feel might suit your needs, make sure it provides robust privacy features and essential features such as built-in ad blockers and whatnot.
-Additionally, many of these web browsers support extensions plus add-ons, and sometimes these extensions may pose security risks, be sure to always install these extensions from a secured ecosystem or trusted sources.
+**Navigation Test**: As you navigate from one web page to another, you will come across many links (some are internal links while others are linking to another website).
+As you click these links, certain browser APIs allow the first site to communicate with the second site.
+To resolve this, select a web browser that prevents websites from sharing tracking data when you click on a link.
+When selecting that browser that you feel might suit your need, make sure it provides robust privacy features and essential features such as built-in ad blockers and what not.
+Additionally, many of these web browsers support extensions plus add-ons and sometimes these extensions may pose security risks, be sure to always install these extensions from a secured ecosystem or trusted sources.

-While security is a pivotal topic in the light of web browsers, it is also at the forefront of blockchain technology!
-Using zero-knowledge proof, the individual's wallet balance and transaction history are not displayed publicly.
-That's where Zcash comes in!

 ## Brave Browser Integration